dposse/bballSlackbotUpgraded/README.md

 If you remove the `profile: serverless-admin` from `serverless.yml`, it will try to use the `[default]` profile in `~/.aws/credentials`

+#### workspaces/slack-api

+To add/change any code, the typescript compiler can be started in watch mode with `yarn build:watch`, and tests run with `yarn test` or `yarn test:watch`. `yarn build:watch` isn't required to run for testing as jest runs with ts-jest.

+This was primarily set up using [this](https://medium.com/@admin_86118/testing-typescript-node-with-jest-6bf5db18119c) as a template.
+Notes in [random notes](#Random-Notes)

 ---

 ### Improvements